Wologman/Python_Notes/Tricky Python Structures.md

 ## More complex decorator structures
 ### Multi-use decorators
-Decorators don't need to be uniquely useful to a particular function.
+Decorators don't need to be uniquely written for a particular function.
 It might be attractive to store a collection of commonly used decorators in their own module, and call them for various purposes.
 Here is a simple example, where the decorators are stored in the module `decorators.py`

 ```python
 def do_twice(func):
     def wrapper_do_twice():